sagemath/trac_to_gh/Issue 700.md

 # Issue 700: fix significant bug in how cvxopt package is built on Linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/700

 Original creator: was